WDR VERA

-WDR VERA was a German, public radio station owned and operated by the Westdeutscher Rundfunk (WDR).
-In order to save broadcasting capacity and enable more regional stations, Vera was removed from the DAB + station list of radios on July 6, 2020 and could than only be received via the WDR apps and websites.
-On May 12, 2023, the station was also switched off on the remaining distribution channels.
+WDR VERA was a German, public radio station owned and operated by Westdeutscher Rundfunk (WDR).
+To increase broadcasting capacity and enable more regional stations, Vera was removed from DAB + on July 6, 2020 and could only be heard via WDR apps and websites.
+On May 12, 2023, the station was closed.

-WDR VERA was the traffic channel of the WDR, started on 30 January 1997 as part of the North Rhine-Westphalian DAB pilot project, it was broadcast via DAB+ and a telephone announcement service (+49/221/1680 3050).
+WDR VERA was WDR's traffic channel, started on 30 January 1997 as part of the North Rhine-Westphalian DAB pilot project, it was broadcast via DAB+ and as a telephone announcement service (+49/221/1680 3050).

-VERA stands for VErkehr (traffic) in Real Audio or Verkehrsradio.
+VERA was a backronym for VErkehr (traffic) in Real Audio or Verkehrsradio.

-The 24-hour program consisted entirely of traffic information updated and compiled by the WDR Traffic Department.
-All traffic information and messages were provided through a speech synthesis system, which is then read out by a computer-generated male voice.
-There was no live announcer on the air.
+The 24-hour schedule consisted entirely of traffic information updated and compiled by WDR's Traffic Department.
+All traffic information and messages were provided through a speech synthesis system, which was then read by a male, computer-generated voice.
+There was no live on-air announcer.